THINGS TO SEE & DO

 I recommend: A drive or cycle down the shore of nearby Esthwaite, one of the most beautiful lakes in the area.

-Just a 10 minute walk away, 30,000 exhibits including 140 classic cars and motorbikes have been brought together to showcase more than 100 years of motoring heritage.
+Just a 10 minute walk away, classic cars and motorbikes have been brought together to showcase more than 100 years of motoring history.
+The museum has a very good cafe overlooking the river too!

 I recommend: The Campbell Bluebird Exhibition, a tribute to the racing careers of Sir Malcolm and Donald Campbell.